 We will be watching our state guidelines for public gathering sizes and updating accordingly.
 Please be aware we will only be hosting OUTDOOR programs at this time.
 Therefore, if you need to accommodate a larger group and wish to host multiple back to back programs, we can pro-rate the cost and work with you to make your educational event a success.

 Part of our mission is to help educate the public about our native wildlife.
-Our center is home to many non-releasable raptors and they provide a unique opportunity to learn about the wildlife in the Puget Sound.
-Our educational team is available for school presentations and educational events.
+Our center is home for some non-releasable raptors and they provide a unique opportunity to learn about the wildlife in the Puget Sound.
+Our educational team is available for school presentations, educational events, and festivals.

 Sarvey Wildlife's Educational Raptors

 All of the birds of prey shown here are permanent residents at the center.
 While our mission is Rescue, Rehabilitate, Release - sometimes birds are not suitable for release.
 Discussions and decisions are made in cooperation with USFWS (United States Fish and Wildlife Service) and if it is determined that a bird could become part of a glove-trained or static display, these birds may be placed with our facility or another similar program elsewhere in the country.
 Meet the feathered members of Sarvey's Educational Team and learn a bit more why they are here and when they came to us.

 Note: Our Raptor Program Coordinator works with our team of volunteer handlers, so their availability and the temperament of each bird on the day of a presentation is a factor in the decision as to which birds will be shared.